MyTooliT/ICOc/readme.md

 ![1557822976437](assets/AdcRohskizze.png)

 The Icotronic System consists of the Stationary Transceiver Unit(STU), the Sensory Tool Holder(STH) and a subscriber that uses STH and STU via the MyToolIt Protocol.
 The MyToolIt Protocol is a network protocol that exchanges information between subscribers and therefor MyToolIt access Controller Area Network and Bluetooth to transport information.
 This Information transport is used to provide services to the user.
 A user service may be collecting data, request serial numbers, operating time, etc. Note that the MyToolIt Protocol is expendable for other underlaying data link layer protocols such as e.g. Wireless LAN.
-Thus the STU is accessible by CAN20, Bluetooth and other data link layer protocols.
+Thus the STU is accessible by CAN 2.0, Bluetooth and other data link layer protocols.

 Furthermore, the main system services may be divided as follows: